 Near the end of the book, John:

-1. Acknowledges he has left out significant information about Jesus’ teaching and ministry (v30).
+1. Acknowledges he left out significant information about Jesus’ teaching and ministry.2

-2. Tells his readers why he wrote the Gospel: “…so that you may believe that Jesus is the Christ, the Son of God, and that by believing you may have life in his name” (John 20:31b ESV).
+2. Tells his audience why he wrote the book: “…so that you may believe that Jesus is the Christ, the Son of God, and that by believing you may have life in his name.”3

 John’s Gospel has an intricate literary structure: the narrative is laden with rich symbolism, working on many levels and with multiple layers of meaning.
 While much of John’s sophisticated theological content—and many of his subtle Old Testament allusions—will go over the head of the new reader and listener, Jesus’ persistent plea of invitation to trust him and find life is forceful and clear, conveying earnest compassion.

 Jesus invites Nicodemus (and John’s audience) to believe in him and be reborn from above;4 welcomes a Samaritan woman to ask him for living water;5 rebukes Jerusalem’s religious elite for refusing to come to him and live;6 boldly informs the multitudes they must eat and drink of him to find life;7 urges his spiritually-thirsty hearers to come to him and drink;8 proclaims that those who follow him will have the light of life;9 and promises a dead man’s sister: “Those who believe in me will never die.”10